|

 socket assembly that would simply fit into the original valve socket of the

 microphone.
-A few devices were tried, but with very little success.
-After
+A few devices were tried, such as the GE407a, but with very little success.

 very many years of frantic searching for a suitable "Substitute"